onzfonz/comp227/src/content/5/en/part5d.md

 })
 ```

-The test has been defined in its own <i>describe</i> block.
+The test has been defined in its own `describe` block.
-Only logged-in users can create new notes, so we added logging in to the application to a <i>beforeEach</i> block.
+Only logged-in users can create new notes, so we added logging in to the application to a `beforeEach` block.

 The test trusts that when creating a new note the page contains only one input, so it searches for it like so: